August 27

 The female protagonist of that novel, Amelia by name, is somewhat obsessed by her namesake Amelia Earhart, and... but I won't spoil the ending by saying what.
 In her honour nonetheless, even though there were far greater achievements, and far more tragic dates on which to mark her life (see July 3), Amelia became, today, the first woman to fly non-stop across the USA

-And I simply can't resist pointing out, because there are all sorts of things that I want, but which I know I will never be able to obtain, that today, in 1969, "Alice's Restaurant" premièred.
+And I simply can't resist pointing out, because there are all sorts of things that I really, really want, but which I know I will never be able to obtain, that today, in 1969, "Alice's Restaurant" premièred.

 August 19